Asheq/public-notes/vim/bugs-and-requests.md

 # preservim/vim-markdown
 - `CursorHold` autocommand seems to mess with the default column that a cursor goes to when entering a line

+# Coc
+- Can I use `:CocList files`, `:CocList mru`, etc. to populate a file inside an ex command?
+For example, can I type `:read ` and then press a key to select a file using the interface from a `:CocList` command?